Not All Cloud Services Are Built Alike

 Stateless

 Except for databases, all components are functionally stateless.
-As a result, above the database tier, any server in the stack can handle any request.
+As a result, above the database tier, any server in the stack can handle any request since each request is independent of one another

-That means that all of the components of our system can be scaled up at will simply by spinning up new services in AWS.
+That means that all of the components of our system can be scaled up at will simply by spinning up new instances in AWS or GCP.
 This allows Okta to automatically adjust to changes in demand and route around failed services to other active systems.

 Requests are queued and processed by available application servers so that application server failures are transparent to users.
 If an application server fails, the authentication is automatically forwarded to a functioning server and retried.